top of page

 A 504 Plan does not automatically transfer from high school to college, requiring students to take additional steps:

 1. Self-Advocacy: In college, students must advocate for themselves.
-Unlike in high school, where the school sets up a 504 Plan, college students need to seek out and request accommodations proactively.
+Unlike in high school, where the school sets up a 504 Plan, college students must proactively seek and request accommodations.
+However, in some cases, the cause of their disability, such as social anxiety or autism, may be an obstacle in seeking such accommodations.
+In these cases, it is important that students designate a representative to communicate with their college on their behalf.

 2. Documentation: Colleges typically require recent and thorough documentation of a student’s disability.
 While a high school 504 Plan can be part of this, colleges usually have their own procedures and forms.
 Students might need to provide updated evaluations or letters from medical professionals.

-3. Office of Disability Services: Most colleges have an Office of Disability Services (ODS) or a similar department handling accommodation requests.
+3. Office of Disability Services: Most colleges have an office or center for students with disabilities, or a similar department that handles accommodation requests.
 To ensure you start your college journey on the right foot, it's crucial to contact this office early and initiate the process.
 This proactive step will help you feel more prepared and in control.

 4. Types of Accommodations: College accommodations might differ from those in high school, but various options are available to support your unique needs.
 Common college accommodations include extended time on tests, note-taking services, alternative textbook formats, and accessible housing.